 Our feeding therapy is child-centered and will allow your child to develop a positive, healthy relationship with food and mealtimes.
 Our feeding therapy is designed to work with parents to meet family and nutritional goals.

 Our treatment takes into account medical conditions, oral-motor weaknesses, emotional, social, cognitive, sensory, and nutritional needs.

 Duration of therapy depends solely on your child’s needs.
 There are no “group camps” because every child is different and may need more or less therapy to achieve feeding and nutritional goals.

 Our therapists use approaches developed and proven to be effective, including:

 The day of the evaluation, you will be asked to bring 2-3 foods your child eats and 2 non-preferred foods, as well as their feeding utensils, cups, bottles.

 The evaluation will take approximately 45 minutes to 1 hour.

-Treatment depends on your child’s identified needs and may be once a week, twice a week, or once every two weeks.
+Treatment depends on your child’s identified needs and

 We have feeding clinicians at both our Rich Beem and Zaragoza locations to better serve you.